collabnix/dockerlabs/beginners/README.md

 - Difference between Docker Image Vs Docker Container?

 - What is Docker registry?
+  - Building a Private Registry <br>

 - What is DockerHub?
+  - Setting Up an Automated Build on Docker Hub for Continuous Integration/Deployment<br>

 # Working with Docker Image & Container

 - Running Hello World Example

 - Working with Docker Image <br>

-  - Injecting files into your image using ADD <br>
-  - Reducing the size of your Dockerfile image. <br>
+  - Saving Images and Containers as Tar Files for Sharing <br>
+  - Versioning an Image with Tags <br>
+  -

 - Working with Docker containers<br>
   - Detaching containers without stopping them<br>

 - Build Your Own Docker Image
+  - Using Packer to Create a Docker Image <br>
+  - Using ONBUILD Images <br>

 - Creating a DockerHub Account

 - Sharing Your Docker Image
+  -  Publishing Your Image to Docker Hub <br>

 - Building Docker Image from Dockerfile
+  - Writing Your First Dockerfile
   - Injecting files into your image using ADD <br>
   - Rebuilding without Cache <br>
   - Busting the Cache <br>
+  - Reducing the size of your Dockerfile image. <br>
+  - Packaging a Flask Application Inside a Container <br>
+  - Optimizing Your Dockerle by Following Best Practices <br>

 - Reverse-engineer a Dockerfile from an image